Julia Margaret Cameron: South Africa and Calcutta

 In 1835, after suffering several illnesses, Julia visited the Cape of Good Hope in South Africa with her parents to recover.
-It was common for Europeans living in India to visit South Africa to convalesce after an illness.
+It was common for Europeans living in India to visit South Africa to convalesce.
 While there, she met the British astronomer and photochemist Sir John Herschel, who was observing the southern celestial hemisphere.

 She also met Charles Hay Cameron, twenty years her senior and a reformer of Indian law and education who later invested in coffee plantations in what is now Sri Lanka.
-Charles Hay was also there to convalesce, likely from a virulent malarial fever which often spread during the Indian monsoon season.
-The illness he suffered caused recurring kidney trouble and diarrhœa for the rest of his life.
+He was also there to convalesce, probably after a malarial fever, which often spread during the Indian monsoon season.
+The illness caused kidney trouble and diarrhœa for the rest of his life.

 They were married in Calcutta on 1 February 1838, two years after meeting.
-In December of that same year, Julia gave birth to their first child; Sir John Herschel was the godfather.
+In December, Julia gave birth to their first child; Herschel was the godfather.
 Between 1839 and 1852, they had six children, one of whom was adopted.
 In all, the Camerons raised 11 children, five of her own, five orphaned children of relatives, and an Irish girl named Mary Ryan whom they found begging on Putney Heath and whom Cameron used as a model in her photographs.
 Their son, Henry Herschel Hay Cameron, would also become a photographer.

 Through the early 1840s—as the organiser of social engagements for the Governor-General, Lord Hardinge—Cameron became a prominent hostess in Anglo-Indian society.
-During this time she also corresponded with Herschel about the latest developments in photographic technology.
-In 1839, Herschel informed Cameron about the invention of photography.
+During this time she also corresponded with Herschel.
+In 1839, he told Cameron about the invention of photography.
 In 1842, he sent her two dozen calotypes and daguerreotypes, the first photographs she ever saw.